 Athlete Photo Gallery

-The 2013 season challenged Wallisch, who suffered a minor knee injury in early January that forced him to take it easy.
-But while filming for his own unique movie project, (coming to iTunes in the fall of 2013) he had enough time and strength to win his first FIS World Ski Championship title in Voss, Norway.
-Keep your eyes on this solid Sochi contender.
+The 2013 season also challenged Wallisch, who experienced a minor knee injury in early January that forced him to take it easy.
+But while filming for his own unique movie project, The Wallisch Project, he had enough strength to win his first FIS World Ski Championship title in Voss, Norway as well as land two top-ten finishes at both X Games events.

 OFF THE SNOW